Family reunion communication is a major task in your planning to keep everyone informed of the event as well as any changes that happen along the way.

 She would also be a good one to "bird dog" those you haven't heard from yet.

 Note: Keep in mind that phone calls are great, however, emails and "snail" mail offer a "hard copy" of all information to prevent any confusion.
+Online invitations are another good way to keep a list of invitations sent and responses received

 It may be wise to have several people help with the family reunion communications.